Roy Cohn: Reputation

 In 1978, Ken Auletta wrote in an Esquire profile of Cohn: "He fights his cases as if they were his own.
 It is war.
 If he feels his adversary has been unfair, it is war to the death.
 No white flags.
 No Mr. Nice Guy.
 Prospective clients who want to kill their husband, torture a business partner, break the government's legs, hire Roy Cohn.
 He is a legal executioner—the toughest, meanest, loyalest, vilest, and one of the most brilliant lawyers in America."

 In a New York Times column about Matt Tyrnauer's film Where's My Roy Cohn?, Maureen Dowd wrote, "Roy Cohn understood the political value of wrapping himself in the flag.
 He made good copy.
 He knew how to manipulate the press and dictate stories to the New York tabloids.
 He surrounded himself with gorgeous women.
 There was always something of a nefarious nature going on.
 He was like a caged animal who would go after you the minute the cage door was opened."

 Several people have asserted that Cohn had considerable influence on the presidency of Donald Trump.
 Ivy Meeropol, director of Bully, Coward, Victim: The Story of Roy Cohn, said "Cohn really paved the way for Trump and set him up with the right people, introduced him to Paul Manafort and Roger Stone—the people who helped him get to the White House."

 Vanity Fairs Marie Brenner wrote in an article about Cohn's mentorship of Trump: "Cohn—possessed of a keen intellect, unlike Trump—could keep a jury spellbound.
 When he was indicted for bribery, in 1969, his lawyer suffered a heart attack near the end of the trial.
 Cohn deftly stepped in and did a seven-hour closing argument—never once referring to a notepad....
 When Cohn spoke, he would fix you with a hypnotic stare.
 His eyes were the palest blue, all the more startling because they appeared to protrude from the sides of his head.
 While Al Pacino's version of Cohn (in Mike Nichols's 2003 HBO adaptation of Tony Kushner's Angels in America) captured Cohn's intensity, it failed to convey his child-like yearning to be liked."
+A portion of Cohn's personal papers is owned by the R.E.M. singer Michael Stipe.
+Bird and Goldmark drew on the collection for American Scoundrel, including sworn testimony Cohn gave in 1974 in which he said he had lost millions of dollars on the stock market, a claim contradicted by an FBI memorandum.